satyarsh/lm-sensors-capture/README.md

 - basically create a text file of your choice and give the path of it to the script.

-- Make sure that the text file you are writing to has write privileges(sudo chmod 777 path_of_file) and lm-sensors is installed!
+- Make sure that the text file you are writing to has write privileges(sudo chmod 777 path_of_file)

 - The script will run until intrrupted by the user with **Ctrl+c**